Skip to main content

 What is the difference between a primary color and a neutral color?

-A primary color is the main brand color that defines your visual identity — it appears in buttons, links, and key UI elements.
+A primary color is the main brand color that defines your visual identity: it appears in buttons, links, and key UI elements.
 A neutral color scale provides grayscale shades for text, backgrounds, borders, and dividers.
 A well-designed palette uses neutrals for 80% of the interface and the primary color for the 20% that needs emphasis.
-This tool generates both automatically from your seed color.
+The Best Answer Hub Color Palette Generator generates both automatically from your seed color.

 How do I ensure my palette works in dark mode?

-This tool includes a live dark mode preview that shows how your palette looks on dark backgrounds.
+The Best Answer Hub Color Palette Generator includes a live dark mode preview that shows how your palette looks on dark backgrounds.
 A good dark mode palette inverts the usage pattern: dark backgrounds use neutral-900 to neutral-800, text uses neutral-50 to neutral-200, and primary accents use lighter shades (primary-400 to primary-500) instead of darker ones.
-The component lab lets you test both modes side by side before exporting.
+The built-in component lab lets you test both modes side by side before exporting.

 What is color blindness and how does it affect palette design?